f3yis4yo/MOVIE-DATA-PROJECT/README.md

-# Movie_data_project
+# Feat : Investigate a dataset

-Analysis of a movie dataset gotten from "tmdb"
+Investigate and analyze a move dataset